FormidableLabs/serverless-jetpack/README.md

 ## Overview

 The Serverless framework is a **fantastic** one-stop-shop for taking your code and packing up all the infrastructure around it to deploy it to the cloud.
-Unfortunately, for many JavaScript applications, some aspects of packaging are slow, hindering development speed and happiness.
+Unfortunately, for many JavaScript applications, some aspects of packaging are slow, hindering deployment speed and developer happiness.

 With the `serverless-jetpack` plugin, many common, slow Serverless packaging scenarios can be dramatically sped up.
 All with a very easy, seamless integration into your existing Serverless projects.